nteract/papermill/docs/usage-cli.rst

       output in the destination notebook.

-      The NOTEBOOK_PATH and OUTPUT_PATH can now be replaced by `-` representing stdout and stderr, or by the pressence of pipe inputs / outputs.
+      The NOTEBOOK_PATH and OUTPUT_PATH can now be replaced by `-` representing stdout and stderr, or by the presence of pipe inputs / outputs.
 Meaning that

       `<generate input>... | papermill | ...<process output>`